Petergatsby/GleepostAPI/readme.md

 If include_seen is true, the notifications that you have already marked as "seen" will also be visible; they will have the attribute `seen` = `true`.

+Optionally, a notification may include `done` = `true`.
+This indicates that any action associated with this notification has already been taken.

 example responses:
 HTTP 200
 ```json